JulienBacquart/MTW-MeSH-wiki/Home.md

 ## Advantages of using RDF data for MeSH translation

 * can contain complex structures & relations without tables/schemas
+* SPARQL endpoint for data access
-* ability to extend data model
+* ability to extend the official data model
 ([custom namespaces for the translations](https://github.com/filak/MTW-MeSH/wiki/RDF-MTW-Data-model))
 * efficient handling of data updates
-* SPARQL endpoint for data access

 ## Design goals